flexwang-zz/HadoopRayTracer/README.md

 #### Pipeline

 I’d like to brief introduce the pipeline before mentioning any detail.
 Hadoop Raytracer first parses the input scene file and gives the scene to mappers.
 Then the mappers will do the rendering task that they’re responsible for.
 After mappers finish rendering, a single reducer receiving the rendering result will output it to a single bmp file.
-The graph below demonstrates the pipeline.

 #### Parse the xml file as a whole